-LABEL DESCRIPTION ISP Parameters for Internet Access (Ethernet Static) Connection Type Choose the Ethernet (Static) option when the WAN port is used as a regular Ethernet.
+LABEL DESCRIPTION ISP Parameters for In ISP Parameters for Internet Access (Ethernet Static) Connection Type Choose the Ethernet (Static) option when the WAN port is used as a regular Ethernet.
 IP Address Enter your WAN IP address in this field.
 IP Subnet Mask Enter the IP Subnet Mask in this field.
 Gateway IP Address Enter a Gateway IP Address (if your ISP gave you one) in this field.
 MTU Size Type the MTU or maximum size of each data packet, in bytes, that can move through this interface.
 If a larger packet arrives, the NBG-418N v2 divides it into smaller fragments.
 Allowed values are 576 to 1500.
-By default this value is 1500
+By default this value is 1500.
+First DNS Server Enter the first and second DNS server's IP address in the fields.
+Second DNS Server